apache/pekko-connectors/docs/src/main/paradox/jms/consumer.md

 The Apache Pekko Connectors JMS connector offers consuming JMS messages from topics or queues:

-* Read `javax.jms.Message`s from an Akka Streams source
+* Read `javax.jms.Message`s from an Apache Pekko Streams source
 * Allow for client acknowledgement to the JMS broker
 * Allow for JMS transactions
-* Read raw JVM types from an Akka Streams Source
+* Read raw JVM types from an Apache Pekko Streams Source

-The JMS message model supports several types of message bodies in (see @javadoc[javax.jms.Message](javax.jms.Message)), which may be created directly from the Akka Stream elements, or in wrappers to access more advanced features.
+The JMS message model supports several types of message bodies in (see @javadoc[javax.jms.Message](javax.jms.Message)), which may be created directly from the Apache Pekko Stream elements, or in wrappers to access more advanced features.

 ## Receiving messages